 That’s NOT how it works.

-Getting enough traffic to justify that expense takes time and effort, so you easily could have just been talked into picking up a LIABILITY, under some false assumptions that it’ll easily pay for itself.
+Getting enough traffic to justify that expense takes time and effort, so you easily could have just been talked into picking up an expense, or sometimes even a LIABILITY, under some false assumptions that it’ll easily pay for itself.

 Here’s a video by Robert Kiyosaki about the difference between assets and liabilities that explains this in a wonderful way: